-Rank Location SP М Goal Objective Time Frame Progress to Date 0001 ALL 02 01 Hire a FT Work Experience (WE) Generalist Faculty for the 80 % Petaluma Campus and 20% Santa Rosa The person will be responsible for implementing Internships, general Work Experience and Community Involvement programs in the South County, expanding dual enrollment with local high schools, and working as a Generalist for the District.
-Hire Spring 2023; fall 23 Faculty hiring including current faculty and Dean.
-0002 ALL 02 01 To focus on marketing these courses in order to continue the CCCC0E mission of closing the skills and employment gaps in California, work-based learning is critical.
+Rank Location SP М Goal Objective Time Frame Progress to Date 0001 ALL 02 01 To focus on marketing these courses in order to continue the CCCC0 mission of closing the skills and employment gaps in California, work-based learning is critical.
 To increase FTES in our program and provide additional opportunities for working students that may no be able to attend the traditional style of classes.
 Ongoing FT Faculty is conducting coursework design and curriculum rollout.
-0006 ALL 01 01 Develop + conduct trainings for associate faculty.
+0002 ALL 01 01 Develop + conduct trainings for associates.
 Utilizing Canvas, accessing their (new) instructor portals, + recording student + supervisor scores directly into Canvas.
-Ongoing Adjunct hours, ancillary 0006 ALL 02 01 To hold a Workforce Development retreat where we will brainstorm new ideas on how to improve on our existing program.
+Ongoing Adjunct hours, ancillary 0003 ALL 02 01 To hold a Workforce Development retreat where we will brainstorm new ideas on how to improve on our existing program.
 To increase communication, partnerships, collaboration, and working cohesively with the entire Workforce Development team.
-Ongoing Adjunct hours, Administrative, and Classified 0006 ALL 01 01 To increase the training of all Workforce Development students to be effective team players and offer exceptional customer service to students, faculty, and the administrative team.
-Create a unified team of well trained and prodcutive student employees by creating a training manual as well as a series of training modules.
+Ongoing Adjunct hours, Administrative, and Classified 0004 ALL 01 01 To increase the training of all Workforce Development students to be effective team players and offer exceptional customer service to students, faculty, and the administrative team.
+Create a unified team of well trained and productive student employees by creating a training manual as well as a series of training modules.
 Ongoing Classified and student hours, \$